Meet an American Board Alum: Matthew Palmer

 Palmer is so pleased with the program, he’s recommending it to colleagues.
 “I have since shared my experience with the American Board with several teachers at my school, some of whom plan on starting this summer!”

-Thank you to Matthew Palmer for that fantastic advice!
-If you are an alumnus of the American Board and want to share your story, drop us a line at email@example.com.
+Thank you to American Board alum Matthew Palmer for that fantastic advice!
+If you are an alumni of the American Board and want to share your story, drop us a line at firstname.lastname@example.org.